-Options For Keeping Your Job
+Options for Keeping Your Job

-Know Your Employee Rights
+Know Your Rights

-Your state labor department may also be able to assist.
+Your state labor department may also be able to provide assistance.
 A labor lawyer can advise you, for a fee, and may be able to help negotiate with your employer.
-Here's information on your rights when your job is terminated and where to get help, if you need it.
+It's important to know your rights when your job is terminated and where to get help if you need it.

+You may not be able to collect unemployment if you resign.
+If you're fired, depending on the circumstances, you may be eligible for unemployment.
 If you were fired because the job wasn't a good fit, because your position was terminated due to company layoffs or because of reasons like poor performance on the job, for example, you might qualify for unemployment benefits.